Pelvic Organ Prolapse Treatment in Marietta, GA

 - Needing to splint or put fingers in vagina to help defecate

 The symptoms for prolapse can be the same as other medical conditions.
-It is important that you speak with your physician about your diagnosis and treatment options.
+It is important that you speak with Dr. Symbas about your diagnosis and treatment options.
+To schedule an appointment, call our office today at (770) 428-4475 or use our secure form.